 When you are diagnosed with an occupational illness in South Carolina, you have 90 days to report this to your employer to ensure you receive benefits.
 You can file a claim for Workers’ Compensation benefits up to two years after being diagnosed with an occupational disease, however your benefits are at risk after the 90-day period.
 Tracking time limits on an occupational disease claim can be tricky so it is wise to file the claim with the South Carolina Workers’ Compensation.

 In some cases, benefits are initially denied.
 Workers have the right to appeal this decision, or dispute decisions on the type or amount of Workers’ Compensation benefits granted.
 An experienced Workers’ Compensation lawyer will file your claim for benefits accurately and ensure that you are eligible to all entitled benefits.

-Columbia Workers’ Compensation Lawyers at Chappell, Smith & Arden Advocate for Workers with Occupational Diseases
+Columbia Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A.
+Advocate for Workers with Occupational Diseases

-If you have been diagnosed with an occupational illness or disease, the experienced Columbia Workers’ Compensation lawyers at Chappell, Smith & Arden can help you claim the maximum Workers’ Compensation benefits available to you.
+If you have been diagnosed with an occupational illness or disease, the experienced Columbia Workers’ Compensation lawyers at Chappell Smith & Arden, P.A. can help you claim the maximum Workers’ Compensation benefits available to you.
 Call us at 803-929-3600, or contact us online to schedule a consultation today.